 Living on his bike he found that a small two-man tent was a bit confining, so he now carries a six-person tent he can stand up in.
 He also carries a toilet he designed--an actual toilet seat attached to a bucket that has kitty litter in it.

-It was a sunny, but cool day without the hint of a wind, ideal for cycling.
-Unfortunately Michael was several days away from being able to ride his bike so he couldn't accompany me out into the wide open terrain.
+It was a sunny, but cool day without a hint of a wind, ideal for cycling.
+Unfortunately, Michael was several days away from being able to ride his bike, so he couldn't accompany me out into the wide open terrain.
 But he did send me off with a bag of cherry tomatoes from his garden and some of his home-made beef jerky and a box of triscruits and some nuts and raisins.
 I left him with a black pillow case I'd found along the road adorned with guitars, a perfect sack he said for some of his gear.

 I didn't make it to Fort Morgan, over fifty miles away, until the next day.
 The streets around the library were closed off and filled with old cars and old tractors.

 The Carnegie though had been swallowed up by a huge addition.
 It's original walls were indistinguishable from the new.
 No remnants remained, not even in the museum that adjoined the library, just a photo of a gala celebration around the library.

 It was a disappointing finish to this year's Colorado Carnegie quest of four libraries, two of which were still in fine shape.
 I have now visited 29 of the 30 still standing Carnegies in the state.
 There were 36.
 The only one I have yet to get to is in Trinidad in the southeast corner of the state.
 I will make it my first destination next year after Telluride.
 Colorado will then become the first state that I will have have visited all its Carnegies.